abalasa-amd/cvs/docs/reference/configuration-files/megatron.rst

      - 256G
      - Docker shared memory size mounted into container
    * - ``_comments_data_cache_dir``
-     - This path should be accessible from all nodes like a common FS like NFS for distributed training
+     - "This path should be accessible from all nodes like a common FS like NFS for distributed training"
      - Comment explaining ``data_cache_dir`` must be accessible from all nodes
    * - ``data_cache_dir``
      - ``/home/{user-id}/cache``